grapestone5321/Coursera-Web-Applications-for-Everybody/README.md

 3: Cascading Style Sheets (CSS)

-We briefly cover the basics of cascading Style Sheets (CSS) that allow us to style
+We briefly cover the basics of cascading Style Sheets (CSS) that allow us to style the markup for web pages.

 4: Installing PHP and SQL

-The first task is to work through the installation steps including installing a text
+The first task is to work through the installation steps including installing a text editor, installing MAMP or XAMPP (or equivalent), creating a MySql Database, and writing a PHP program.

 5: Introduction to PHP